Vital information and statistics every parent and teen should know about drinking and driving

-Our kids are constantly exposed to news stories of adults who make the irresponsible decision to drink and drive.
-For instance, earlier this month Denver Broncos executive Matt Russell was arrested and charged with DUI after rear-ending a police vehicle while having a blood-alcohol content higher than the legal limit of .08%.
+Our kids are constantly exposed to news stories about adults who make the irresponsible decision to drink and drive.
+For instance, back in 2013, Denver Broncos executive Matt Russell was arrested and charged with DUI after rear-ending a police vehicle while having a blood alcohol content (BAC) higher than the legal limit of .08%.

 In response to the incident, Russell issued a statement saying: “I apologize to the Denver Broncos, our fans and the National Football League for this inexcusable mistake.
 I’m ashamed that I represented this region and the Broncos organization in the manner that I did.”